kumar-swamy/Citrix-ADC-VPX-AWS-EKS/README.md

-Here AWS ELB handles Layer 4 TCP connections and balances traffic using a flow hash routing algorithm.
+Here AWS Network Load Balancer or Classic Load balancer, hereafter referred as ELB,  handles Layer 4 TCP connections and balances traffic using a flow hash routing algorithm.
 An AWS ELB has a DNS name to which an IP address is assigned dynamically and this can be used to add an Alias A record for your domain in Route53.

 The AWS ELB listens for incoming connections as defined by its listeners.
 Each listener forwards a new connection to one of the available VPX instances.
 VPX instance that has received the traffic can do Layer 7 load balancing to Kubernetes pods along with other Layer 7 functionalities like respinder policy, Rewrite Policy, SSL offloading, Authentication policies etc.
 One instance of Citrix ingress controller is deployed in EKS cluster for each VPX instances that will configure the Ingress objects in Kubernetes cluster on respective VPX instances.
 Since both Citrix ingress controller are deployed with same ingress class, ingress objects are configured on both VPX instances.